fivetran/dbt_zendesk/README.md

 ```

 ## Step 4: Disable models for non-existent sources
+> _This step is unnecessary (but still available for use) if you are unioning multiple connectors together in the previous step.
+That is, the `union_data` macro we use will create completely empty staging models for sources that are not found in any of your Zendesk schemas/databases.
+However, you can still leverage the below variables if you would like to avoid this behavior._

 This package takes into consideration that not every Zendesk account utilizes the `schedule`, `schedule_holiday`, `ticket_schedule` `daylight_time`, `time_zone`, `domain_name`, `user_tag`, `organization_tag`, or `ticket_form_history` features, and allows you to disable the corresponding functionality.
 By default, all variables' values are assumed to be `true`.
 Add variables for only the tables you want to disable:
 ```yml
 vars: